 Acquiring parachain slot is essential in order to add parachain to Polkadot.
 The parachain slot is sold in a candle auction, explained below –

-Candle auctions are open auctions where bidders submit bids that keeps on increasing and the highest bidder will be considered as winner at the end of the auction.
+Candle auctions are open auctions where bidders submit bids that keep on increasing and the highest bidder will be considered the winner at the end of the auction.
 Candle auction dates back in the 16th century when the bidders bid for the sale of ships until the flames of the candle runs out.

 Parachain auctions are slightly different from the online candle auction which uses random numbers to decide the opening and closing of the bids.
 Instead, parachain auction has a known open phase and retroactively determine the closing phase at some point in past during the submission of the bids.